Well, well, well. How did we get here?

 Prepare to be shook my friends.

 [Shook – like shaken, or shocked.
-In fact, shaken would be the grammatically correct term, but us time-poor millennials need to be conservative with our syllable usage.
+In fact, shaken would be the grammatically correct term, but we time-poor millennials need to be conservative with our syllable usage.
 Example: After watching Taylor Swift’s new music video and actually enjoying it, Suzie was shook.]

 No, this isn’t fake news.